Prepress

 - screening

 Some people prefer to delay the above destination specific conversions to the very last moment.
 This is commonly referred to as late binding.
+Once a job is printed, its data usually go into an archive.

 Many of the above steps are nowadays heavily automated, by either stand-alone applications or prepress workflow systems.
 The automation also allows for more elaborate communication processes:

 - Exchanging data such as the final layout may still happen using a physical carrier such as a DVD.
-Increasingly the internet is used for this, either using a simple transfer protocol such as FTP or using a sophisticated web portal.
 In the past people usually submitted the native data, meaning the original layout file(s) and all associated images, fonts and other data.
 Nowadays PDF files are often used instead.

-- Job related data such as the job ID or run length are exchanged between systems such as an MIS (Management Information System), a prepress workflow, press control system and finishing equipment.
+- Job-related data such as the job ID or run length are exchanged between systems such as an MIS (Management Information System), a prepress workflow, press control system, and finishing equipment.
 Protocols such as JDF allow systems from different vendors to exchange the necessary data.

 - Many projects nowadays are published using other media besides print as well.
-The content of a magazine may also be published on the web while the content of a book is repurposed for e-books .
-There are special tools and protocols such as XML to facilitate cross media publishing.
+The content of a magazine may also be published on the web while the content of a book is repurposed for e-books.
+There are special tools and protocols such as XML to facilitate cross-media publishing.

 Working in prepress

-Over the past 20 years employment in prepress has declined rapidly, due to the increased use of computers and software automation.
+Over the past 20 years, employment in prepress has declined rapidly due to the increased use of computers and software automation.
 This trend is unlikely to stop – in the US job market employment in prepress is expected to drop 16 percent from 2006 to 2016, going from 119,000 workers down to 100,000.

 The history of prepress